savuzmir/uob_thesis/README.md

 - Implement the function that checks for matrix sizes
 - Go through all variable names and make sure they are OK
 - update all comments
-- check where further typedefs should be used.
+- check where further typedefs should be used

 ## Done:
 - LQR class that correctly computes LQR and saves it in a map of trajectories.
 Example:
 FeedbackMatrixMap["A5"] would return the corresponding K matrix for the 5th waypoint of trajectory A. The names are completely arbitrary.
 - Trajectory creator (CreateTrajectory) will create multiple trajectories saved to a file.
 These are then read and parsed.
-- Utility function that checks correct size .
+- Utility function that checks correct size.
 - Compared my implementation of the SolveDARE with github.com/RobotLocomotion/drake and it gives nearly identical results, used theirs due to additional checks that are inside.
 - Made typedefs for all continously used data structures and added iterator for loops.
 - included header guards to the relevant files.